transkatgirl/Tapestry-Loom/README.md

 ## Getting started

 > [!IMPORTANT]
-> This is a work in progress; Please make backups and report any bugs that you find.
+> This application is a work in progress; Please make backups and report any bugs that you find.

 ### Binary releases